How to prepare the print data correctly

-Open the dialog in Adobe InDesign choosing the tab File -> Document Presets -> Define
+Open the dialog in Adobe InDesign choosing the tab File -> Adobe PDF -> Define

 and use the Load… button to navigate to your downloaded joboptions extensions.
 Add them one-by-one to the Adobe PDF Presets option.
 After all that are needed have been selected, confirm the action by clicking the Done button.

 There are two sets of joboptions files available; the first for AM printing raster and the second for FM raster.
 The difference is in the compression.
 The AM raster is set to 300 dpi and the FM raster to 450 dpi.

 Using joboptions files enables you to set your export parameters from Adobe InDesign to PDF.